TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 **Scenario** - one path through a use case
 **Actor** - user or other software system that receives value from a use case
 **Developer** - the person or organization developing the system, also sometimes called the supplier
-**Stakeholder** - anyone interested in the project and its outcomes.
+**Stakeholder** -  anyone with an interest in the project and its outcomes.
 This includes clients, customers, users, developers, testers, managers and executives
 **Container** - a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another
 **Booking** - a reservation of a classroom or a lab for one or more hours in a day
 **Timetable** - a table that describes classrooms occupations for every hour